Published: May 16, 2019 | Last Updated: June 12, 2024

 It suggests that the high-resolution processing somehow triggers the default setting into being the VP9 codec.
 Nice!

-But the same video in 1080p 50fps had the avc1 codec applied instead.
+However, the same video in 1080p 50fps had the avc1 codec applied instead.

-Also, I tried uploading a 1440p 25fps video with the recommended bit rate settings, and that video also was shown with the avc1 codec.
+Also, I tried uploading a 1440p 25fps video with the recommended bit rate settings, and that video was also shown with the AVC1 codec.

 So I exported the video as FullHD but with the bitrate settings used for 4K: